h3st4k3r/PlayingWithMISP/README.md

 ### ZoneH

 The `ZoneH`module is designed for gathering defacement in from ZoneH and upload it directly to MISP.
 In this case we use diferent User-Agents to evade captcha.
+If you want to replace more User-Agents watch the `agents.md` file.

 ## Requirements